 The Sequence Wizard has five different types of loops:

-Loop (Cycle): Steps are repeated for a user defined number of cycles.
+Steps are repeated for a user-defined number of cycles.

-Loop (Cyclic Charge Discharge): Cycle number and end criteria define the period of cyclic charge discharge (CCD) tests.
+Cycle number and end criteria define the period of cyclic charge-discharge (CCD) tests.

-Figure 4 shows an example how to use loops within other loops.
+Figure 4 shows how to use loops within other loops.

-By including and modifying variables, parameters can be transferred from one step to other steps.
-In combination with loops, this is an appropriate way to perform complex sequences in an easy way.
+By including and modifying variables, you can transfer parameters from one step to other steps.
+In combination with loops, this is an appropriate way to perform complex sequences easily.

-Figure 5 shows an example of a sequence with several cyclic voltammetry (CV) tests.
+Figure 6 shows a sequence with several cyclic voltammetry (CV) tests.
 The scan rate is increased after each loop until a final value is reached.
 Functions for adjusting variables have the symbol .

 The sequence starts with the function Define Variable.
-In its setup the variable name, type (potential, real, integer), and value of the variable are determined.
-Figure 6 shows the setup of this function.
+In its setup the variable Name, Type (Potential, Real, or Integer), and Value of the variable are determined.
+Figure 7 shows the setup of this function.

 In the next step of the sequence a loop is started which contains a CV experiment and the function for modifying a variable, Modify Variable.

-A variable can be selected from a drop down list.
-It is changed by a modifier (addition, subtraction, multiplication, parity) and a constant.
+Select a Variable Name from a drop‑down list.
+It gets changed by a Modifier (addition, subtraction, multiplication, parity) and a constant Value.

-The loop in this sequence shall end when the selected variable reaches a defined end criterion.
-Hence the function Loop (Variable) is used.
-Figure 8 shows the setup.
+The loop in this sequence ends when the selected variable reaches a defined end criterion.
+Hence we use the function Loop (Variable).
+Figure 9shows the setup.

-The prior defined variable can be selected from a drop down list.
-The loop end criterion is defined by comparative operators and a final value.
+Select the previously-defined Variable Name from a drop‑down list.
+The loop end criterion is defined by comparative Operators and a final Value.

-Finally, the defined variable has to be linked with the executed experiment which can be done in its setup.
+Finally, the defined variable has to be linked with the executed experiment, which can be done in its setup.
 In this case, the variable is the scan rate of the CV test.
-Figure 9 shows three sections of a CV setup.
+Figure 10 shows three sections of a CV setup.

-By clicking on the symbol left to the parameter, showing a gear with a plus sign , a drop down list appears where the defined variable can be selected.
-As a result, the whole parameter line is grayed out and it is linked to the defined variable.
+When you click on the gear-plus symbol left of the parameter, , a drop‑down list appears where you select the defined variable.
+As a result, the whole parameter line is grayed out and it gets linked to the defined variable.
 By default no variable is selected.

-In this example the variable is named “VariedScanRate” and it is initially set to 10 mV/s.
-It is increased by 10 mV/s after each CV experiment.
+In this example the variable is named VariedScanRate and it is initially set to 10 mV/s; then it is increased by 10 mV/s after each CV experiment.
 The total loop ends when a final value of 100 mV/s is exceeded.
 Ten CV files are automatically generated, each containing the actual loop number in its file name.

-The function Group Data Files groups all files that are generated in a sequence in one directory or adds a precursor to each file name.
-Figure 10 shows the setup.
+Group Data Files groups all files that are generated in a sequence into one directory, or adds a precursor to each file name.
+Figure 11shows the setup.

-The user can define the name for a group or a precursor respectively.
-If runtime dialog is enabled, a window pops up prior to the sequence start where each group/precursor name can be entered.
+You can define the name for a group or a precursor respectively.
+If runtime dialog is enabled, a window appears prior to the start of the sequence, in which each group or precursor name can be entered.

 Figure 11 shows an example for a sequence that uses the function Group Data Files.
 It is placed before those steps which are supposed to be grouped.
 The function can be used multiple times in a sequence to create several groups.

-In the example of Figure 11, three different directories are created.
+In the example of Figure 12, three different directories are created.
 The first one includes all CV experiments, the second contains all EIS files, and the third all charge and discharge files.
-The actual loop cycle number is automatically added to each file name.
+The actual loop cycle-number is automatically added to each file name.

-Using the grouping function, measurement files can be stored at one place and better organized.
-Further, repetitive sequences can be run by changing only a minimum of parameters.
-That makes it especially interesting for multi channel applications as only the group name is changed for each channel or device.
+Using the grouping function, you can store measurement files in one place in a better organized way.
+Moreover, you can run repetitive sequences by changing only a minimum of parameters.
+That makes it especially interesting for multi‑channel applications, for only the group name is changed for each channel or device.

-This application note described Gamry’s Sequence Wizard.
+This application note described Gamry Instruments’ Sequence Wizard.
 By means of examples, the setup and the use of several sequence utilities were discussed.

 Complex sequences of different experiments can be created with only few modifications, saving a lot of time in preparation and execution.
-Additionally, multiple experiments can run without interruptions and external disturbances.
+Additionally, you can run multiple experiments without interruptions and external disturbances.